michalpawlowicz/vimrc/README.md

 #### Sometimes we need to jump to previous positions to copy/paste or do some fixes:
 ## Fast navigation

-* [matchit](http://github.com/tsaleh/vim-matchit) - Extended % matching for HTML, LaTeX, and many other languages.
 * [EasyMotion](https://github.com/Lokaltog/vim-easymotion) - Vim motions on speed!

 ### Tutorial